-- We expect to use approximately \$14.2 million to support the worldwide commercialization of MGuard Coronary in acute myocardial infarction.
-This is expected to include expanding our manufacturing capability, building our sales and marketing capacity, completing clinical trials and obtaining necessary government approvals, including FDA approval in the United States. - We expect to use approximately \$13.1 million to redeem our convertible debentures due April 5, 2014, which bear interest at an annual rate of 8% and may be redeemed for a price equal to 112% of the amount of principal to be redeemed plus all accrued but unpaid interest and other amounts due thereunder.
-The proceeds from the convertible debentures were used to support the commercialization of MGuard Coronary, including sales and marketing efforts, our MASTER Trial and FDA trial and as working capital. - Any balance of the net proceeds will be used for general corporate purposes, including the development of future products.
+- We expect to use approximately \$8.8 million to redeem our convertible debentures due April 5, 2014, which bear interest at an annual rate of 8% and may be redeemed for a price equal to 112% of the amount of principal to be redeemed plus all accrued but unpaid interest and other amounts due thereunder.
+For a description of the planned redemption, see "Description of Capital Stock."
+The proceeds from the convertible debentures were used to support the commercialization of MGuard Coronary, including sales and marketing efforts, our MASTER Trial and FDA trial and as working capital. - We expect to use approximately \$13.8 million to support the worldwide commercialization of MGuard Coronary in acute myocardial infarction.
+This is expected to include expanding our manufacturing capability, building our sales and marketing capacity, completing clinical trials and obtaining necessary government approvals, including FDA approval in the United States. - Any balance of the net proceeds will be used for general corporate purposes, including the development of future products.